szcompressor/cuSZ/README.md

 **Kindly note**: If you mention cuSZ in your paper, please cite the following reference which covers the whole design and implementation of the latest version of cuSZ.

 * Jiannan Tian, Sheng Di, Kai Zhao, Cody Rivera, Megan Hickman Fulp, Robert Underwood, Sian Jin, Xin Liang, Jon Calhoun, Dingwen Tao, Franck Cappello. "[cuSZ: An Efficient GPU-Based Error-Bounded Lossy Compression Framework for Scientific Data](https://arxiv.org/abs/2007.09625)", in Proceedings of the 29th International Conference on Parallel Architectures and Compilation Techniques (PACT), Atlanta, GA, USA, 2020.

+This document simply introduces how to install and use the cuSZ compressor on NVIDIA GPUs.
+More details can be found in doc/cusz-doc.pdf.

 # set up
 ## requirements